-High-performance sodium-ion batteries with hard carbon anode: transition from half-cell to full-cell perspective
+High-performance sodium-ion batteries with a hard carbon anode: transition from the half-cell to full-cell perspective

 Hard carbon is an appealing anode material for sodium-ion batteries (SIBs) due to renewable resources, low cost and high specific capacity.
-Practical full cells based on hard carbon with high energy density and long cyclability is expected to possess application interest for grid-scale energy storage.
-In this review, following this archetype use scenario of SIBs, we aim at providing a quantitative full-cell metric for evaluating newly designed anode or cathode.
-Some significant problems in conventional half-cell and full-cell tests, including unfaithful prediction of capacity loss by Coulombic efficiency in the full-cell and under-estimated capacity of hard carbon in half-cell test, are discussed to better assess the actual capacity and cyclability of hard carbon anode in sodium-matched full cell.
-Finally, we review rational design of hard carbon itself and the selection of electrolyte under such full-cell perspective.
+Practical full cells based on hard carbon with high energy density and long cyclability are expected to possess application interest for grid-scale energy storage.
+In this review, following this archetypal use scenario of SIBs, we aim at providing a quantitative full-cell metric for evaluating newly designed anodes or cathodes.
+Some significant problems in conventional half-cell and full-cell tests, including unfaithful prediction of capacity loss by coulombic efficiency in the full-cell and under-estimated capacity of hard carbon in the half-cell test, are discussed to better assess the actual capacity and cyclability of the hard carbon anode in sodium-matched full cells.
+Finally, we review rational design of hard carbon itself and the selection of electrolytes from such a full-cell perspective.